Huntsville Stars: Milwaukee Brewers (1999–2014)

 To start the 2008 season, the Stars set a new team record for best start, by sweeping their first series with the Mississippi Braves, 5–0.
 On April 26, 2008, the Stars turned their second triple play in franchise history, the last coming in 2002.
 David Welch pitched a 7-inning no-hitter against Chattanooga on June 2, 2008.
 The Stars won the 2009 first half title but lost the Northern Division to Tennessee, 3–1.
 Sub-.500 teams from 2010 to 2013 failed to reach the playoffs, the longest postseason drought in team history.
 During this stretch, however, Wily Peralta won the 2011 Southern League Most Outstanding Pitcher Award and first baseman Hunter Morris won the 2012 MVP Award.
 On August 2, 2012, Jimmy Nelson, Dan Merklinger, R. J. Seidel, Darren Byrd, and Brandon Kintzler pitched a combined no-hitter against Chattanooga, a 3–1 win.
 Merklinger walked four batters in the fifth inning for the only Lookouts run of the game.

 Prior to the 2014 season, an ownership group based in Biloxi, Mississippi, led by Ken Young purchased the team with the intention of relocating the club.
 The Stars played the 2014 season in Huntsville, while a new ballpark was built in Biloxi.
 In their 30th and final season in Huntsville, the Stars won the first half title, but lost in the Northern Division series to Chattanooga, 3–2.
 Over 16 years as a Brewers affiliate, Huntsville compiled a record of 1,083–1,138 (.488).
 The franchise's composite record over their entire 30-year run stood at 2,112–2,099 (.502).

 Because of delays in the construction of Biloxi's MGM Park, the Biloxi Shuckers, as the team was named, played their first 54 games on the road, including 15 at Joe Davis Stadium in April and May 2015 before their June 6 home opener in Biloxi.

 Season-by-season results

 Ballpark

 For the entirety of their 30-year history in Huntsville, the Stars played at Joe W. Davis Stadium.
 The ballpark, which opened in 1985, had a seating capacity of 10,200 in 2010 and 13 skyboxes.

+Following its final baseball games in 2015, the ballpark sat vacant and abandoned until it was converted into a soccer-specific stadium for Huntsville City FC in 2023.